TryItOnline/glypho/README.md

 # [Glypho - The linguistically independent programming language](https://web.archive.org/web/20060621185740/http://www4.ncsu.edu/~bcthomp2/glypho.txt)

+**The materials in this repository were not produced by the owner of the repository.
+Please click on the link in the header to go to the original web site these materials were copied from.
+The purpose of this copy is to automate setup of a mirror for https://tryitonline.net.
+It's more straight forward to clone a repository than to parse a web page.**

 Created & Described by: Brian Thompson (Wildhalcyon) September 18, 2005

 Updated: September 20, 2005 - Revised tutorial on symbol enumeration, added appendix on stirling numbers